-L. Recreational Vehicles and Travel Trailers
+K. Recreational Vehicles and Travel Trailers

-The use of recreational vehicles, travel trailers, and other trailers used for temporary occupancy shall be limited to two hundred forty days (240) per year within the township.
+The use of recreational vehicles, travel trailers, and other trailers used for temporary occupancy shall be limited to thiry days (30) per year within the township.

-M. Landscaping
+L. Landscaping

-Farmstead windbreaks set back shall be two hundred (200) feet away from the center of the road or at the discretion fo the Board of Township Supervisors.
+Farmstead windbreaks set back shall be one hundred fifty (150) feet away from the center of the road or at the discretion fo the Board of Township Supervisors.
 No persons, firms, or corporations shall plant any tree, shrub, or other vegeation except lawn grass on any road right-of-way, or within confines of the ditch back slope.

-N. Sanitary Landfills and Solid Waste Sites
+M. Sanitary Landfills and Solid Waste Sites

-- Any person who operates sanitary landfills or solid waste sites shall comply with all North Dakota state laws and administrative rules set forth by the state agencies, the County ordinances, rules, and procedures. - 2.
+- 1. Any person who operates sanitary landfills or solid waste sites shall comply with all North Dakota state laws and administrative rules set forth by the state agencies, the County ordinances, rules, and procedures. - 2.
 All solid waste sites require approval by the Board of Township Supervisors. - 3.
 No landfill shall be located within one (1) mile of residential uses. - 4.
 No landfill shall be located in areas, which due to high water table, flooding, or soil conditions may affect the quality of surface and ground water. - 5.
 No landfill shall be located nearer than two hundred (200) feet of all road and highway rights-of-way.